chapel-lang/chapel/doc/rst/developer/bestPractices/NewTestSystem.rst

 Identifying Performance Keys
 ++++++++++++++++++++++++++++

 Most of the information above pertains to the creation of a correctness test, in which the test's output is compared to a ``.good`` file.
 The testing system also supports performance tests in which one or more values from a test's output can be tracked on a nightly basis and optionally graphed.
+Information about running a performance test can be found in `this section <Performance Testing>`_.

 Performance tests are specified using a ``.perfkeys`` file, which lists strings that the test system should look for in the output serving as prefixes for a